 neurotic should now have broader compatibility with file types supported by Neo's neo.io classes thanks to two new metadata parameters: io_class and io_args.
 See Data Reader (Neo) Settings for details.

 neurotic is now available on conda-forge!
-See Recommended Method for details on how to install.
+See Alternate Method: conda (recommended for Pythonistas) for details on how to install.

 • Add metadata parameters io_class and io_args (#137)